RocketChat/docs-old/guides/administration/admin-panel/settings/general/net-promoter-score-nps-survey.md

     * From the hash itself, user ID and NPS ID cannot be reversely identified.
   * The user role (e.g. guest, admin)
   * The numerical NPS score of the user (a number between 1-10)
-  * An optional comment from the user (e.g. “I like the emojis a lot!”)
+  * An optional comment from the user (e.g. ÃÂ¢ÃÂÃÂI like the emojis a lot!ÃÂ¢ÃÂÃÂ)
 * A workspace ID, which is a unique string per server, but does not indicate who uses it

 ## How to turn it off NPS survey?